How To Measure Success In Life Your Own Damn Way

-The bad news that if you measure success in life based solely off of money you’re lacking a more spiritual, emotional, and compassionate side.
+If you measure success in life on money alone you lack spirituality, emotion, and compassion.
 You’re also failing to recognise the true value of money.

 If you measure success in life on money alone, try to see the real value of that money.
 Your money is worthless unless it goes to helping something worth helping–family, friends, charities, whatever you personally determine matters.

-A lot of people, and especially women, measure success in life based on their social networks.
-And that’s a good thing.
+Another way people measure success in life is based on their social networks.

 But if you only see friends as a number you’re missing the point.
 Friendship is about making a meaningful contribution to other people’s lives.
 You can make as big a contribution with ten friends as you can with ten thousand if you’re truly very close to those friends.

-If you measure success on your social life, measure the value of the contribution you’re making to their lives, not just the number of friends you have.
+If you measure success on your social life, measure the value of the contribution you’re making to other people’s lives, not just the number of friends you have.

 This can lead to fantastic relationships.
 You’re fully committed and you truly care about the person you’re with.
 That special someone can truly feel the connection too.
 They know your relationship is sacred and they love you for it.